 Welcome to Arlington Assembly

-General Motors Arlington Assembly Plant has been building quality vehicles in Texas since January 6, 1954.
+The General Motors Arlington Assembly Plant has been building world class vehicles in Texas since January 6, 1954.
 It was the company’s first air-conditioned automobile factory.
 During its first years of production, GM Arlington produced Pontiac, Buick, Oldsmobile, Cadillac and Chevrolet passenger cars.
-The plant converted to truck production in 1997 and now is the only GM facility to produce GM’s portfolio of full-size sport utility vehicles – the award-winning Chevrolet Tahoe, Chevrolet Suburban, GMC Yukon and Cadillac Escalade.
-GM Arlington is proud to be a community partner in the EPA’s Challenge for Industry.
-GM Arlington received Energy Star Certification for Motor Vehicle Assembly Plants in 2010.
-In the two years GM Arlington worked to meet the challenge (Dec.
-2008 through Dec.
-2010), it achieved 25.6% total reduction in energy intensity.
+The plant converted to truck production in 1997 and now is the only GM facility in the world to produce and export GM’s portfolio of full-size sport utility vehicles – the award-winning Chevrolet Tahoe, Chevrolet Suburban, GMC Yukon, GMC Yukon XL and Cadillac Escalade.
+GM Arlington is one of 63 GM facilities recognized by the EPA for achieving the Energy Star Challenge, reducing energy intensity by 10% within 5 years, equivalent nearly 250,000 homes.
+In 2013, the facility added an all-new stamping facility followed by a new habitat wildlife facility in 2014. .

 Arlington Plant News